Milwaukee Wisconsin Salvation Army assistance programs.

 Feed the Kids is offered during the summer months when kids are out of school.
 It is a youth feeding program that was created by the Salvation Army to meet the needs of children in neighborhoods and local towns that are not served through any other summer feeding program.

 Another component of Feed the Kids is longer term.
-The agency will work with other community action and non-profit agencies to address the root causes of hunger and to provide the best possible meals to alleviate hunger over the short to mid-term.
+The agency will work with other community action and non-profit agencies to address the root causes of hunger as well as to provide the best possible meals to alleviate hunger over the short to mid-term.
 This assistance program operates in collaboration with Milwaukee Public Schools, Hunger Task Force, and other Milwaukee charities and community action agencies.

 Another youth service is for children from low income families in Milwaukee.
 Using donations from the community, the Salvation Army tries to provide them with school items, ranging from supplies to uniforms, clothes, shoes, backpacks, notebooks, and more.
 The application period normally starts in June or July of each year, so inquire early.
 Not only may supplies be given, but some students can be given gift cards for shopping at some retailers for critical items.
 Find more details on how to get free school supplies.

 The Milwaukee Salvation Army Coats for Kids program can help children from low income families stay warm.
-The service provides an average of 5,000 free coats and other winter attire items to qualified children in Milwaukee County Wisconsin.
-The agency also partners with organizations such as FOX 6, as all coats are donated and collected through this TV station and other partners.
+The service provides thousands of free coats and other winter attire items to qualified children in Milwaukee County Wisconsin.
+The agency also partners with businesses as well as non-profit organizations such as, as all coats are donated and collected through from partners.

 The coats are donated to various sites across the county, and they are then delivered to The Salvation Army where they are sorted mostly by community volunteers.
 The donated coats are then distributed through locations such as Milwaukee Public Schools, churches, other child serving agencies, and to local families.
 This assistance program will usually commence in November of each year.

 Christmas Holiday Season is when many families struggle.
 Individuals are faced with their regular bills and rent/mortgage payments, as well as feeling an obligation to make the holidays special for their children.
-The Salvation Army of Milwaukee provides parents with the opportunity to either acquire free gifts, or they can shop for toys that have been donated and collected in the local community.
+The Salvation Army of Milwaukee provides parents with the opportunity to either acquire free Christmas gifts.
+Or parents as well as single moms can shop for toys that have been donated and collected in the local community.

-The main program in the region is known as the Toy Shop, and it is a cooperative effort between the Marine Corps Toys for Tots program and the Salvation Army.
+The main program in the region is known as the Toy Shop, and it is a cooperative effort between the Marine Corps Toys for Tots program as well as the Salvation Army.
 Parents who need help will be able to make selections based on the gender as well as the age of their children and will then be able to surprise their kids on Christmas morning with gifts, toys, and other holiday items.
-The Toy Shop is a cooperative effort between The Salvation Army and the Marine Corps Toys for Tots program
+The Toy Shop is a cooperative effort between The Salvation Army and the Marine Corps Toys for Tots program.

-The Protective Payee Program is an emergency assistance program for those in Milwaukee County Wisconsin who have developmental disabilities, chronic mental illness, or who are dually diagnosed and who may also be recipients of Social Security benefits or public aid.
+The Protective Payee Program is an emergency assistance program for those in Milwaukee County Wisconsin who have developmental disabilities, chronic mental illness, or who are dually diagnosed.
+Clients need to also be recipients of Social Security benefits or public assistance, either at the state or federal level.
 The main objective of this Salvation Army program is homeless prevention with a focus on the financial management of cash and government benefits.

 Milwaukee Wisconsin Salvation Army Centers